The Latest: Supreme Court hears arguments in case over Trump’s birthright citizenship order

 Solicitor General D. John Sauer is representing the Trump administration in urging the court to allow Trump’s restrictions on birthright citizenship to take effect in at least 27 states.
 New Jersey Solicitor General Jeremy Feigenbaum is arguing on behalf of the states that say they’ll lose millions of dollars in health and other benefits available to U.S. children and also have to overhaul identification systems since birth certificates will no longer serve as proof of citizenship.
 Kelsi Corkran is representing pregnant women and immigrant rights groups that say chaos will result if Trump’s order takes effect anywhere.

 The justices will take the bench at 10 o’clock Eastern time, but the livestream won’t begin immediately.
-The court will issue at least one opinion before hearing arguments, so it could be 10 minutes before the Chief Justice John Roberts invites Solicitor General D. John Sauer to begin.
+The court will issue at least one opinion before hearing arguments, so it could be 10 minutes before the Chief Justice John Roberts invites Sauer to begin.

 The livestream will be available on the court’s website, www.supremecourt.gov, or C-SPAN.
 C-SPAN asked Roberts to allow cameras to carry the case live, but he did not respond to the request, C-SPAN said.
 The Supreme Court has never allowed cameras in the courtroom.